- Does my credit card cover U-Haul trucks and trailers?

 - If I decline Safemove or Safetow coverage at the time of dispatch, can I have it added later?

-Yes, go to the nearest U-Haul location and let them know you want to add coverage.
 They will have you do an inspection for existing damage on the rented equipment and add the coverage to your contract and charge you the appropriate fee.

 - Are the damage coverage programs U-Haul offers the most affordable in the industry?